Family Child Care Homes

-- Will there be a list posted of family child care homes who opt out?
+- Will a list be posted of family child care homes who opt out?

-A total count of family child care homes that have opted out will be reported to the legislators and the department will not specifically list programs that have opted out.
-All test results for providers who participate will be available, so providers who opt out will not be included on the list of results.
+A total count of family childcare homes that have opted out will be reported to the legislators, and the department will not specifically list programs that have opted out.
+All test results for participating providers will be available, so providers who opt out will not be included on the results list.
 Both options (opting out or in) chosen by completing the survey are compliant.

 The current bill is a requirement on the providers and is self-enforcing.
 It does not require any inspections or enforcement by the department.

-You should opt out of this program if you plan to continue to use bottled water indefinitely for your family child care home.
-However, this is a unique opportunity to test your tap water and remediate the immediate plumbing if you would like to stop purchasing bottled water.
-You should not test the bottled water; just test tap water.
+You should opt out of this program if you continue using bottled water indefinitely for your family child care home.
+However, this is a unique opportunity to test your tap water and remediate the immediate plumbing if you want to stop purchasing bottled water.
+You should not test the bottled water; test tap water.

 - What if I am already using a lead-filtering water pitcher?
 Should I still test my direct water sources?
 Do I test the water from the lead-filtering pitcher?

-You should opt out of this program if you plan to continue to use pitcher filters indefinitely for your family child care home.
-However, this is a unique opportunity to test your tap water and remediate the immediate plumbing if you would like to stop the use of pitcher filters.
-If you do test your water, it needs to be from the tap itself, and not from the pitcher.
+You should opt out of this program if you continue using pitcher filters indefinitely for your family child care home.
+However, this is a unique opportunity to test your tap water and remediate the immediate plumbing if you want to stop using pitcher filters.
+If you test your water, it needs to be from the tap itself, not the pitcher.

 After enrolling in the program, the next step is to create a simple water sampling plan for your family child care home.
 The goal is to collect water samples from all plumbing fixtures used for drinking water or cooking.
-Within a week of enrollment, the department’s technical assistance contractor, Colorado Rural Water Association, will send you an email with an online sampling plan tool specifically for family child care homes.
-The online sampling plan tool will ask basic questions about the sinks and other sources of water within your home, any water filters, and will verify address information.
-If you need any help with the online tool or have questions about the guidance document, please contact 719-733-7468 or email@example.com.
+Within a week of enrollment, the department’s technical assistance contractor, Colorado Rural Water Association, will email you an online sampling plan tool specifically for family childcare homes.
+The online sampling plan tool will ask basic questions about the sinks and other sources of water within your home any water filters, and will verify address information.
+If you need any help with the online tool or have questions about the guidance document, please get in touch at 719-733-7468 or firstname.lastname@example.org.

 After you complete the online sampling plan tool, the department will send you a lead sampling kit with instructions, plastic bottles, and a return mailing label at no cost.
-Please note, it may take up to two months for the laboratory to analyze these samples.
+Please note that the laboratory may take up to two months to analyze these samples.

 - Where should I sample for lead?

-Our sampling plan tool will help you determine sample locations and how to label the sample locations in a consistent manner.
-Please use the training materials and sampling plan tool when you are ready to begin sampling.
+Our sampling plan tool will help you determine sample locations and how to label the sample locations consistently.
+Please use the training materials and sampling plan tool when you can begin sampling.
 If you need help at any time, our technical assistance team is available to answer your questions.

 - Which sinks/faucets do I need to test?

-You only need to test water sources used for drinking or cooking in your family child care home.
+You only need to test water sources used for drinking or cooking in your family childcare home.
 You should only sample at faucets where there is a reasonable expectation that children will be drinking or at faucets where water is used for preparing food for children.
-We suggest that you include at least two locations for sampling within your home in case your primary water faucet results have elevated levels of lead.
+We suggest you include at least two locations for sampling within your home in case your primary water faucet results have elevated lead levels.

 - How many samples will be collected at each facility?

-All water sources that are reasonably used for drinking or cooking must be tested (for example, kitchen sinks, refrigerator water dispensers).
-For some family child care homes this could be only one or two samples, depending on the size of the home.
-We have easy sampling instructions and a sampling plan tool for family child care homes to know where to sample.
+All water sources that are reasonably used for drinking or cooking must be tested (for example, kitchen sinks and refrigerator water dispensers).
+For some family childcare homes, this could be only one or two samples, depending on the size of the home.
+We have easy sampling instructions and a sampling plan tool for family childcare homes to know where to sample.

 - How should we inform parents and other stakeholders that we intend to test our water for lead?